dhavalpur0hit/monkey-wiki/PassTheHash-feature-design-doc.md

 The critical services classification is being done using this WMI class:
 - Win32_Service - a list of all installed services on the machine.

-## Data
+## Monkey Island Data Ingestion Pipeline

-The data processing happens at the stage of 'system_info_collection' telemetry processing,
+The data processing happens at the stage of 'system_info_collection' telemetry processing and is applied per machine,

-1.  create a list of dictionaries for all the users gathered
+1. Create a list of dictionaries for all the users gathered
-2.  create a list of dictionaries for all the groups gathered
+2. Create a list of dictionaries for all the groups gathered
-3.  create a groups hierarchy tree stating which user or group is included in what group.
+3. Iterate over the GroupUser WMI class to find which user or group is a         member of what group.
-4.  push all the users and groups info to the mongo
+4. Push all the users and groups info to the mongo

+There's a chance for each domain group or user that it was already found on another machine in the domain and a mongo doc is already created for it, therefore we need to take it into account and use updates and not flat inserts.

-After the data is processed and inserted to the DB, the 'Administrators' groups and the machine id of which the group found on are fetched from the DB and for each entity (user\group) in the group the machine id is being added to its 'admin_on_machines' list.
+After the data is processed and inserted to the DB, The users and groups that are members of the 'Administrators' group that was fetched from the processed machine are being registered as admins of that machine by adding the machine_id to each user or group 'admin_on_machines' field.

     def add_admin(group, machine_id):
 		for entity in group: